skeeto/skeeto.github.com/_posts/2023-02-12-Let-s-write-a-setjmp.markdown

 probably determined by the optimization level.

-The solution is to qualify `r` with `volatile`, which forces the compiler to store the variable on the stack and never cache it in a variable.
+The solution is to qualify `r` with `volatile`, which forces the compiler to store the variable on the stack and never cache it in a register.

 ```c
     volatile int r = 0;